dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/using-dbt-cloud/cloud-metrics-layer.md

 ---
-title: "What is the dbt metrics layer?"
+title: "What is the dbt Semantic layer?"
-id: "cloud-metrics-layer"
+id: "cloud-semantic-layer"
-description: "The dbt metrics layer helps you standardize metrics within your organization."
+description: "The dbt Semantic Layer helps you standardize metrics within your organization."
 keywords:
   - dbt metrics layer
 ---